Lucky Luciano: Operating in Italy

-After Luciano's secret trip to Cuba, he spent the rest of his life in Italy under tight police surveillance.
+Luciano was placed on a freighter bound for Genoa.
+After his secret trip to Cuba, Luciano spent the rest of his life in Italy under tight police surveillance.
 When he arrived in Genoa on April 11, 1947, Italian police arrested him and sent him to a jail in Palermo.
 On May 11, a regional commission in Palermo warned Luciano to stay out of trouble and released him.

 In early July 1949, police in Rome arrested Luciano on suspicion of involvement in the shipping of narcotics to New York.
 On July 15, after a week in jail, police released Luciano without filing any charges.
 The authorities also permanently banned him from visiting Rome.
-On June 9, 1951, he was questioned by Naples police on suspicion of illegally bringing $57,000 in cash and a new American car into Italy.
+On June 9, 1951, Luciano was questioned by Naples police on suspicion of illegally bringing $57,000 in cash and a new American car into Italy.
 After 20 hours of questioning, police released Luciano without any charges.

-In 1952, the Italian government revoked Luciano's passport after complaints from US and Canadian law enforcement officials.
+In 1952, the Italian government revoked Luciano's passport after complaints from U.S. and Canadian law enforcement officials.
 On November 1, 1954, an Italian judicial commission in Naples applied strict limits on Luciano for two years.
-He was required to report to the police every Sunday, to stay home every night, and not to leave Naples without police permission.
+He was required to report to the police every Sunday, to stay home every night and not to leave Naples without police permission.
 The commission cited Luciano's alleged involvement in the narcotics trade as the reason for these restrictions.